This article will show you how to delete your domain’s default Non-Editable DNS records.

 If your site’s nameservers link to GreggHost, but you don’t want to host it there, you’ll need to remove hosting, which will delete these IP addresses.
 Setting the site to ‘DNS only’ disables hosting as well as the A records for your site.
 You can then use custom DNS records to point your site to a different hosting provider.

-Only the principal domain name, such as ‘example.com,’ will function.
-Subdomains such as ‘blog.example.com’ are not supported.
+Only the primary domain name, such as example.com, is supported.
+Subdomains such as blog.example.com are not supported.
 You must add custom DNS records to the primary domain for subdomains, as explained below.

 Changing a hosted domain to ‘DNS Only’